PowerShell for Visual Studio Code

 Also included in this extension is the PowerShell ISE theme for Visual Studio Code.
 It is not activated by default, but after installing this extension either click "Set Color Theme" or use the theme picker and select "PowerShell ISE" for a fun and familiar experience.

 The extension should work anywhere VS Code itself and PowerShell Core 7.2 or higher is supported.
 For Windows PowerShell, only version 5.1 is supported.
-Please note that PowerShell Core 6 is end-of-life and so not supported.
+Please note that PowerShell Core 6, 7.0, and 7.1 have reached end-of-support.
 Our test matrix includes the following:

 Read the installation instructions to get more details on how to use the extension on these platforms.